walubeisack/FinalProject/README.md

 There were difficulties in filtering raster data to remain with cropland only.
 The layer was inseparable after uploading the data.

 ### Future works
-The incorporation of the Food Insecurity Index (FII) into a specific location-based project like this by selecting variables relevant to the project objectives, and ultimately determining the FII for Tigray region Ethiopia.
+The incorporation of the Food Insecurity Index (FII) into such a specific location-based project by selecting variables relevant to the project objectives, and ultimately determining the FII for that particular location.

 ## Refrences